Time. Talent. And treasure.

 Before the Joneses ever touched down in the United States, the Timothy Community was already rallying around them.
 “I knew as soon as we stepped on campus that this was where we were supposed to be,” Amy says.
 “I knew this was a God thing.”

 They admit starting over with school and friends was a bit intimidating at first.
 “We are not a generational family,” Pat says.
 “And we didn’t even have any friends who attended Timothy.
 But it was a community we knew we wanted to be a part of.”

 Amy started out volunteering for recess duty.
 She’s been a room mom, volunteered for Apple Pie Day, and participated in countless other committees.
 Pat has been at high school career fairs and sporting events.
 They started the first-ever Timothy Brownie Troop and a local lacrosse team for Timothy girls in their daughter’s class.

 Little by little, deep relationships started developing.
 “The thing we really appreciate about Timothy is the families have the core fundamental values that we have,” Pat says.
 “We are all on the same page and can help each other on this journey of parenthood.”

 Community is a core value of Timothy Christian Schools.
-And it’s because of this Christ-centered community, the one that the Jones’ were so openly accepted (and who by the way are now welcoming new families), that inspired them to make the lead donation for the auction.
+And it’s because of this Christ-centered community, the one into which the Joneses were so openly accepted (and who, by the way, are now welcoming new families), that they were inspired to make the lead donation for the auction.

 “It’s a joy to give to Project IMPACT Phase 3,” Pat and Amy say.
 “We do not take any of our gifts lightly.
 We believe in the mission of Timothy Christian Schools.
 And we believe God will be glorified through this.
 And we pray that our matching grant will inspire others to join us on this journey.”